 The Projected Dose extrapolates the eight hour dose from dose A which is the current measured dose.

-The Exposure reading is displayed on the next screen.
-We will visit this screen using the following steps:
+LDL readings are displayed on four screens.
+We will visit three of these screens using the following steps:

-Step 1 Press the SHIFT and keys:
+Step 1 Press the SHIFT and $\square D = keys$ :